-Gary Guinn lives in the southern Ozark Mountains with his wife, Mary Ann, and their lab mix, Seamus, and their Corgi mix, Peanut.
-He writes both literary and mystery/thriller fiction.
+Gary Guinn lives in the southern Ozark Mountains with his wife, Mary Ann, and their Corgi mix, Peanut.
+He writes both literary and mystery/thriller fiction, short fiction, non-fiction, and poetry.
 He published his first novel, A Late Flooding Thaw, with Moon Lake Publishing in 2005.
 His poetry and fiction appear in a variety of magazines, and his short fiction appears in several anthologies, the latest being Yonder Mountain, from the University of Arkansas Press.
-The mystery/thriller novel Sacrificial Lam, released by The Wild Rose Press March 3rd, is set on a small Southern college campus.
+The mystery/thriller novel Sacrificial Lam, released by The Wild Rose Press in 2017, is set on a small Southern college campus.
+The non-fiction book Midwatch in Verse: New Year’s Deck Log Poetry of the United States Navy, 1941-1946, co-authored with David E. Johnson, will be released in late 2022 by McFarland Books.
 He enjoys reading, writing, traveling, sailing, and brewing beer (and of course, drinking it).

 The novel Sacrificial Lam, by Gary Guinn, is a suspense/thriller that examines the cost of survival and the impact of life threats on our values in the context of the liberal/conservative dichotomy in our society.

 When English professor Lam Corso receives a death threat at work, he laughs it off.
 A liberal activist at a small Southern conservative college, he’s used to stirring up controversy on campus.
 It’s just part of the give and take of life.
 Even when violently attacked, Lam is convinced it must be a mistake.
 He can’t imagine anyone who would want to kill him for his beliefs.